-Even the most adamant opponents are unable to refute the multiple advantages provided by online courses.
+Even the most adamant of opponents are unable to refute the multiple advantages provided by online courses.
 The flexibility in pace and schedule can be easily recognised as perhaps the most notable advantage of this practice.
-With students being able to pause, rewind or rewatch pre-recorded lessons at their own leisure, this facet of the online learning experience can allow a deeper and more meaningful interaction with the course content as the listener can take as long as they need to fully understand the topic.
+With students being able to pause, rewind or rewatch pre-recorded lessons at their own leisure, this facet of the online learning experience can allow deeper and more meaningful interaction with the course content as the listener can take as long as they need to fully understand the topic.
 In this sense, online learning takes advantage of one of a widespread piece of common knowledge: no-one knows you better than yourself.
 The bespoke aspect of online learning allows each individual to focus on their specific weaknesses which could be overlooked in physical classrooms.

-However, despite having a great deal of advantages, there are some unavoidable hurdles that students face when enrolling in an online learning course.
+Despite the great deal of advantages, there are some unavoidable hurdles that students face when enrolling in an online learning course.
 Constant temptations in the home and the knowledge of being unsupervised can make even the most motivated and responsible students deviate their attention from the class to check social media, take yet another unnecessary trip to the kitchen or simply stare out the window while the class continues.
 This behaviour was seen to increase steadily as the course progressed, the psychological response in students was altered after realising these behaviours went unchecked due to the absence of an authority figure and students reported to feel “a slight thrill” when engaging in other behaviour during online lessons.

 The importance of social interaction and the experience of attending a physical school is probably the greatest disadvantage of online courses.
-While the content covered in the curriculum may be the same and subjects may perform at the same level in assessments, it is impossible to replace the atmosphere of a classroom in a Zoom.
-However hard we may try, interacting with other students and the teacher to the same level is impossible.
+While the content covered in the curriculum may be the same and subjects may perform at the same level in assessments, it is impossible to replace the atmosphere of a classroom with Zoom.
+However hard we may try, interacting with other students and the teacher in a virtual class to the same level is impossible.

 In conclusion, online learning is the only possible solution to allow students to continue their schooling in an unprecedented situation, however, it is highly unlikely that Google Classroom will ever fully replace the traditional brick and mortar building of a school.
 The process of remote teaching and learning can be (and will be) refined and perfected in order to yield maximum results and optimal retention of information from the students.
 Although future students will probably not have to scramble to edit PDFs on their computers or talk for an extended period of time before realising their microphone is off, technological improvements cannot replace the value of human interaction to establish meaningful relationships and a sense of identity.

-Angelica O, Year 12
+Angélica O, Year 12